Monalipatel/House-Price-Predictor/README.md

 ### Preprocess Data

-* We used a housing price dataset from a Kaggle machine learning competition. * Initially, the data set contained > 80 columns, including:
+We used a housing price dataset from a Kaggle machine learning competition.
+Initially, the data set contained > 80 columns, including:
 * Overall house quality
 * Number of cars for garage
 * Number of bedrooms and bathrooms
 * House sale price ⇐ our target variable

 #### Import Raw Data and Perform Basic Data Cleaning

-1. Select features to use in modeling and drop the rest.

-2. Verify data is of correct type and "makes sense."

-3. Manage missing data

-#### Feature Selection

-##### Feature Importance

-#### Check distribution of Target

-#### Scale Data

-* Scale data using `StandardScaler`
+* Drop the 5 columns with the most missing values
+* Drop rows with missing values
+* Remove “Id” column
+* Determine feature importance with a random forest regressor

-## Create Machine Learning Models
+#### Create Machine Learning Models

+* We experimented with other models, including:
+* Linear regression
+* Lasso
+* Ridge
+* Elastic net
+ However, they were less accurate than the random forest regressor.

-### Random Forest Classifier
+ ### Random Forest Regressor

+ Random Forest Regressor was the most accurate machine learning model for our data set.
+We achieved 85% accuracy.

+##### Application

+We created a flask app that predicts house prices based on user input.
+* Load random forest regressor model using Joblib
+* User input includes 8 features
+* Predicted house price is 85% accurate

 ## Resources